piedraj/instructions/METSIGNIFICANCE.md

     cd $CMSSW_BASE/src/nanoMET/postprocessing

 Copy the data and MC tuning parameters obtained in the previous step in the `tunes_dimuon.py` file.
-Once the parameters have been copied you can submit to condor the *after tuning* jobs.
+Once the parameters have been copied you can submit the *after tuning* jobs to condor.

     submitCondor.py --dpm --queue tomorrow --execFile condor.sh postProcessing_2018_mumu_nanoAODv9_after_tuning.sh